nisrulz/ortwin-slack-bot/readme.md

 <img src="header.jpg" height=280 />

-To complete the configuration of this bot, make sure to create an `.env` file with your platform tokens and credentials.
+# 🛎 Your point friend in the slack workspace

 [Botkit Docs](https://botkit.ai/docs/v4)

 ## Ortwin ? 🙄
 The name of this bot means Point friend.
-Ortwin is a slack bot that is there to help everyone out, being a friend and single point of access for cheering everyon in workspace.
+Ortwin is a slack bot that is there to help everyone out, being a friend and single point of access for cheering everyone in workspace.
 Ortwin can do various things like responding with GIFs or reacting to messages 😊

 ## Avatar for Slack
 Download the avatar from below to use in Slack: